-Other restricted fund
+♦ Other restricted fund

 This fund represents monies received for one off specific purposes.
+The income and expenditure in the current year related to repairing damage to the large Abbey window.

 19 Designated funds

 The income funds of the charity include the following designated funds which have been set aside out of unrestricted funds by the trustees for specific purposes: